How to Fix No Audio in a Mac Screen Recording: A Symptom-Based Checklist

 • Rebuilding everything when you change headsets

-For frequent recorders, doing all of this every time is genuinely a drag.
+For people who record more than occasionally, doing all of that every time is genuinely a drag.

-That's where a dedicated app that records internal audio natively, without virtual audio drivers, comes in.
+That's where a dedicated app that records internal audio natively, without virtual audio drivers, earns its keep.
 Qureco Screen Recorder is a Mac-only screen recording app built specifically to solve this problem.

 Qureco Screen Recorder UI

 No need to touch BlackHole or Audio MIDI Setup.
-Install, open the app, and toggle mic and system audio independently in the UI.
-Both get recorded simultaneously.
-Qureco doesn't rewrite your sound output device, so there's no "forgot to switch back, next Zoom is silent" accident.
+Install, open the app, toggle mic and system audio independently in the UI.
+Both get recorded at the same time.
+Qureco doesn't rewrite your sound output device, so there's no "forgot to switch back, next Zoom is silent" accident lurking after every session.

 2. Completely free (unlimited time, no watermark)

-Free apps usually have restrictions, but Qureco's screen recording has none.
+Free apps usually have catches.
+Qureco's screen recording doesn't.

-Whether you're recording a single sales call or a long tutorial, everything stays within the free tier.
+Whether it's a single sales call or a multi-hour tutorial, everything stays within the free tier.

-3. Mic and system audio managed entirely in the UI
+3. Mic and system audio are independent UI toggles

-Each has its own level meter, so you can visually confirm both are picking up sound before you hit record.
-That "always check the meter first" best practice is baked right into the UI.
+Each one has its own level meter, so you can visually confirm both are picking up sound before you hit record.
+The "always check the meter first" best practice is baked right into the interface.

 If you want "the next meeting to just work without thinking," this is the shortest path.

-Qureco's Pro plan ($9/month, free first month, no credit card required) automates the next steps:
+Qureco's Pro plan ($9/month, first month free, no card on file) automates the rest of the pipeline:

-• Customize the notes template so every meeting follows the same format
+• Customize the notes template so every meeting follows the same shape

-• One-click export of completed notes to Notion
+• One-click export of finished notes to a Notion database

-Pro is free for the first month with no credit card required, so you can try it for a month and drop back to the free plan if it doesn't fit.
+Pro is free for the first month, no card required — so you can try it for a month and drop back to the free plan if it doesn't fit your workflow.

-Will updating macOS make internal audio recording work?
+Will updating macOS make internal audio recording work in the built-in tools?

-As of 2026, the standard tools (Shift+Command+5 / Screenshot / QuickTime) still don't have a system audio recording option.
-For the foreseeable future, you'll need to either use a virtual audio driver or a dedicated app.
+As of 2026, the standard tools (Shift + Command + 5 / Screenshot / QuickTime) still don't have a system audio recording option.
+Apple has gradually added more privacy gates around audio, not fewer.
+For the foreseeable future, you'll need either a virtual audio driver or a dedicated app.

 Can I just use BlackHole for free internal audio recording?

 Technically, yes.
-But you'll need to create a multi-output device in Audio MIDI Setup and switch output paths every recording.
-If you record a few times a month, this is a reasonable free option.
-If you record weekly or daily, the ongoing time cost adds up enough to reconsider.
+But you'll need to create a Multi-Output Device in Audio MIDI Setup and switch output paths every recording.
+For a few times a month, this is a reasonable free option.
+For weekly or daily recording, the time cost adds up enough to reconsider.

-What if there's noise or cutouts in the recording?
+What if my recording has noise or cutouts mid-session?

-Common causes: another app holding the same mic, sample rate mismatch between the app and OS, or high CPU load.
-Close other meeting apps and voice chat tools before recording, and temporarily disable noise suppression software—this usually clears it up.
+Common causes: another app is holding the same mic, sample rate mismatch between the app and OS, or high CPU load.
+Close other meeting and voice-chat apps before recording, and temporarily disable noise-suppression software — that usually clears it up.

 Does Qureco work on Windows?

-Qureco is currently Mac-only.
+Qureco is currently macOS-only.
 For internal audio on Windows, start by enabling Stereo Mix.

 The reasons "Mac screen recording captures no audio" come down to five:

-1. The mic is turned off in the recording tool
+1. The mic is toggled off in the recording tool

-2. OS-level mic / screen recording permissions aren't granted
+2. OS-level mic / screen recording permission isn't granted

-3. You're trying to record internal audio (a macOS limitation)
+3. You're trying to record internal audio (a macOS structural limit)

 4. Recording / playback device selection has drifted